Diocese of Eswatini

 The Diocese of Eswatini is a diocese in the Anglican Church of Southern Africa.
 It was founded in 1968.
 It comprises the country of Eswatini.
-It is divided in three archdeaconries, Eastern, Southern and Western.
+It is divided in three archdeaconries: Eastern, Southern and Western.

 History

 The diocese was created in 1968, shortly after the independence of Swaziland and had Anthony Hunter as its first bishop, from 1968 to 1975.

-The diocese is twinned with the Episcopal Diocese of Iowa (Iowa, United States) and with the Episcopal Diocese of Brechin (Scotland).